KoniHD/yolov9/LRZ-AI-Systems/Instructions.md

 Currently you need submit a reuqest at [LRZ service desk](https://servicedesk.lrz.de/en/selfservice#) for
 access:
-1. Login in with the "LRZ-Kennung" that already has Linux Cluster permission ( *Note:* It doesn't work with your regular old "TUM-Kennung" or whatever you have.
-Hence the need for Linux Cluster permissions.)
+1. Login in with the "LRZ-Kennung" that already has Linux Cluster permission. *Note:* It doesn't work with your regular old "TUM-Kennung" or whatever you have.
+Hence the need for Linux Cluster permissions.
-2. Click **create new incident**
+2. Click **create new incident**.
-3. Under **High performance computing** select **AI Systems**
+3. Under **High performance computing** select **AI Systems**.
-4. Select something along the lines of **Access AI Systems**
+4. Select something along the lines of **Access AI Systems**.
-5. Describe the usecase briefly so that they can approve your need of GPU resources (Don't worry if you need more resources later on I was given all possible graphics resources eventough I never asked for the best. :grinning: )
+5. Describe the usecase briefly so that they can approve your need of GPU resources.
+(Don't worry if you need more resources later on I was given all possible graphics resources eventough I never asked for the best. :grinning:.)
 6. Once you access is granted you are free login to the LRZ AI node via `ssh <lrz-userid>@login.ai.lrz.de` and jump to section [Working on the LRZ AI Systems](#working-on-the-lrz-ai-system).

-*Optional* If you don't like the default shell you can switch that in the [IDM Portal](https://idmportal2.lrz.de) and select a different shell (I'm using zsh :smiley:)
+*Optional:* If you don't like the default shell you can switch that in the [IDM Portal](https://idmportal2.lrz.de) and select a different shell (I'm using zsh :smiley:).

 ## Nvidia NGC Containers